brockbritton/The-No-Shoelace-Place/README.md

 ## Developer Overview:

 This game backend is built entirely with base python.
 The front end interface is built with Flask using hmtl templates, javascript, and css.
-The requirements of for this project are flask, flask_session, and num2words.
+The python requirements for this project are flask, flask_session, and num2words.

 ### Installation
 Clone the repository by clicking the green Code dropdown button on the top right of the main page of the repository.
 You have multiple options, but here are the two most common: